porjo/mon-put-data/README.md

 # mon-put-data

-Update a single Cloudwatch metric using a single binary (no dependencies).
+Update a single Cloudwatch metric.

+Does not require AWS command line tools (or any other dependencies).

+Grab a pre-compiled binary for Linux from the [Releases Page](https://github.com/porjo/mon-put-data/releases), or compile it yourself.

 ## How to use